-Restitution: Compensation for loss, damage, or injury.
+Restitution or Discretionary Sanctions: Compensation for loss, damage, or injury.
 This may take the form of appropriate service and monetary or material replacement.

-Discretionary Sanctions: Work assignments, service to the College, or other related discretionary assignments.
+Work assignments, service to the College, or other related discretionary assignments.
 Any assignments must have the prior approval of the judicial body or judicial official.